Bossy Girl, Collaborative Woman

 FOUNDER, FIREFLY INSIGHTS

 With over 20 years of experience in employee ownership, Jennifer has played pivotal roles in a 100% employee-owned company during significant growth from 2003 to 2013, and has guided over 40 businesses through their transitions to employee ownership to build a strong portfolio of satisfied clients.
-She owns a family business currently transitioning to employee ownership and has founded Firefly Insights as a worker-owned consulting firm to support business owners in similar journeys.
+She owns a family business currently transitioning to employee ownership and has founded Firefly Insights as an employee owned consulting firm to support business owners in similar journeys.